 There is a list of offences that could be seen as not being serious enough; minor theft such as shoplifting, driving offences where nobody was hurt or minor criminal damage.
-However, it is up to the Judge hearing the case to make that decision.
+However, it is up to the judge hearing the case to make that decision.

 2. The likely penalty if the person is found guilty.

-3. The possibility of the foreign authority taking ‘less coercive measures’.
+3. The possibility of the foreign authority taking ‘less coercive measures.’

-Less coercive measures can include the person agreeing to return voluntarily, appearance via videolink, or answering a summons.
+Less coercive measures can include the person agreeing to return voluntarily, appearance via video link, or answering a summons.

-Please contact us on 0207 388 1658, or email email@example.com if you wish to discuss your extradition matter with us further, or to find out whether you would be eligible for legal aid for extradition matters.
+Get in touch with us today if you wish to discuss your extradition matter with us further, or to find out whether you would be eligible for legal aid for extradition matters.

 We have a dedicated team of lawyers specialising in extradition who are here to help you at every stage of your case, proactively looking to halt the proceedings as early as possible.